Hansmu/python-tutorial/README.md

 from . import some_class - from init in the same folder

 pylint can be used to view the code quality.

+Counter object from the Collections module can be used to get statistics about items in a collection.
+E.g. how often they appeared.

+defaultdict can be used as a dictionary, that'll automatically initialize if a value does not exist in a dict.

+OrderedDict maintains the order of the values inserted into the dictionary.
+Regular dictionary may mix up the order.

+namedtuple like a quick small class `Dog = namedtuple('Dog', 'age breed name'); Dog(age = 2, breed = 'Lab', name = 'Bob'); dog.age;`